palvisha13/ShopifyDataSciChallenge/index.md

 This is my submission with my analysis included, for the Shopify data science challenge.

 ### Question 1
-My approach to this question was to first perform exporatory data analysis on the dataset provided to better understand its features and the issue with the AOV calculation provided in the question.
+My approach to this question was to perform an exporatory data analysis on the dataset provided to better understand its features and the issue with the AOV calculation provided in the question.
 My work was done on a Jupyter Notebook on Google Colab: [Shopify 2022 Summer Challenge](https://colab.research.google.com/drive/16BDvMPM5h5sTrEkixBL8F8hhzO_wKS7M?usp=sharing).

 ```python